All levels except Advanced:

 Students who pass a class will be promoted to the next level of that class.
 Students who fail (having a final grade of DC or less, or a grade average of less than 75 percent) must repeat the class.
-There are no promotions in the middle of the semester.
+There are no promotions in the middle of the semester or session.

-Promotion in the summer semester is based on a weighted average of the summer I and summer II courses, with equal weight given to both classes (see promotion table below).
-New CELCIS students who successfully complete their Summer II courses will be allowed to advance to the next level (this does not include Advanced level students).
+Level promotion in the summer sessions is based on a weighted average of the summer I and summer II courses, with equal weight given to both classes (see promotion table below).
+New CELCIS students who successfully complete their Summer II courses will be allowed to advance to the next level.

 Reading/Writing 1 to Reading/Writing 2, summer I to summer II